zbengt/zbengt.github.io/_posts/2021-10-27-chatting_with_Pam.md

 - NOAA is deeply interested in getting the aforementioned 2018 and 2019 samples processed and tested for presence/absence, given the recent massive drop in immature snow crab biomass

 - Erin Fedewa at NOAA in Kodiak is leading the charge to get that testing done.
-She's been working with Hamish Small of VIMS, who's working with Maya Groener [TK: spelling likely incorrect] of a marine center in Alaska.
+She's been working with Hamish Small of VIMS, who's working with Maya Groner at PWSSS in Cordova

 - Maya and Hamish are also working on black eye disease in _Chionoecetes_. [side note: wonder which enterprising young ADF&G technician spotted some of the lab's crabs developing black eyes and decided to track their development over time?
 Whoever he was, he must have been extraordinarily handsome and also an excellent writer].
 Lab tests showed that often, the black eyes were the result of a Rickettsia-like organism (RLO) [subgroup of bacteria] damaging the eyes.
 However, not all crabs with black eyes had the RLO.
 This isn't unexpected - the black eyes are the result of melanization, which happens as a response to any sort of damage.
 This is generally unrelated to the _Hematodinium_ work, but is a neat lil update to one of my minor life subplots.